berndporr/fastcgi_json_cpp_api/README.md

 ```
 json_fastcgi_web_api.h
 ```
-Copy this into your project and then overload its abstract callbacks and you are ready to go.
+Copy this header file into your project, include it and then overload the abstract callbacks in the class.

 ### Implement the GET callback